raku-community-modules/Template6/README.md

 * if/elsif/else/unless statements.
   These as very simplistic at the moment.

-Author: Timothy Totten
+## Author

+This was build by Timothy Totten.
+You can find me on #perl6 with the nickname supernovus.

+## License

-License: Artistic License 2.0
+Artistic License 2.0